juliendelplanque/raspirestmonitor/README.md

 Currently only work on for raspberry-pi running Archlinux.

 TODO:
-- Implement login on both server and client side.
+- ~~Implement login on both server and client side~~
+- Manage requests errors
 - Support other distribs
 - Add more interfaces
+- Rewrite client using object-oriented paradigm

 Installation:
 ============